 5.2.2 Timeline

-If accepted into the concurrent enrollment program, students should begin taking graduate courses (by the onset of the fourth year of study).
-Students accepted into the concurrent enrollment program will continue to work with the undergraduate linguistics director until the BA degree requirements are met.
-By the onset of the fifth year of study, students should have identified an area for their thesis/creative component and established a program of study committee (including a major professor).
+• Concurrent enrollment – Students become full-time graduate students upon acceptance into the concurrent degree program and are assessed graduate tuition and fees the first semester of concurrent enrollment.
+Students should begin taking graduate courses (by the onset of the fourth year of study).
+Students accepted into the concurrent enrollment program will continue to work with the undergraduate Director of Linguistics until the BA degree requirements are met.
+By the end of the fourth year of study, students should have identified an area for their thesis/creative component and established an Academic Plan Committee (including a major professor).

-Students become full-time graduate students upon acceptance into the concurrent degree program and are assessed graduate tuition and fees.
-Students are eligible for research assistantships upon entry into the concurrent degree program, although it should be noted that these opportunities are rare.
-Students are eligible to apply for a teaching assistantship early in the student’s 8th semester once it is determined that all requirements for the BA degree will be met by the end of the spring semester.
-The TA application deadline for current students in English Department graduate programs is January 15th.
+• Students are eligible to apply for a teaching assistantships early in the student’s 8th semester by January 15 for the following fall semester once it is determined that all requirements for the BA degree will be met by the end of the spring semester.
 TA selection will follow the standard procedures for the department.

 5.2.3 Admission Criteria

-5.2.4 Application deadline and how to apply
+5.2.4 Application deadline April 1 of 6th semester and how to apply

 5.2.5 Degree Requirements and Curriculum Plans